How to Get a Medical Assistant License in New York

 - Specialize to earn more: Medical assistants can specialize in dermatology, ophthalmology, podiatry, or other areas.
 Specialized MAs in high-demand fields earn 15-25% more.
 Consider additional certifications like phlebotomy or EKG.

-- Budget approximately $12,500 for your New York license: This includes $0 in application fees, $250 for the exam, and education costs.
+- Budget approximately $12,500 for your New York license: This includes no application fee, $250 for the exam, and education costs.
 Once licensed, plan for $0 in renewal fees every 5 years.

 Frequently Asked Questions